daxas-boop/daxas-boop/README.md

 ## About me

 <p align="left">I'm a second-year software engineering student right now.
-I have a strong interest in programming-related subjects, thus I want to work in the field and gain knowledge about it.
+I have a great deal of interest in programming-related subjects.
 Usually, I spend my free time developing and improving apps, websites, or other programs that interest me.</p>

 ## I code with